-JANEZ JANŠA
+JANEZ JANSA

-Ljubijana, 5 March 2004
+Ljuhljana, 5 March 2004

-very pleased to receive your letter of invitation to the Bucharest meeting of your very present to receive your letter of invisation to the Bucharest meeting of your guished Forum.
-I attach great importance to the economic development of the Western uss, which I hold crucial for fulfilling the European perspective of the countries in the n.
-I have already acknowledged the role of the Vienna Economic Forum in facilitating eccess and I will continue to support its efforts for promoting investment options in the n from the Adriatic to the Black-Sea.
+i very pleased to receive your letter of invitation to the Bucharest meeting of your very possess to receive you letter of unvasion to the Buckbaret meeting of your guithed Forum.
+I attack great importance to the economic development of the Western use, which I hold crucial for fulfilling the European perspective of the countries in the it.
+I have alterally acknowledged the role of the Vienna Remonite Forum in facilitating excess and I will continue to support its efforts for promoting investment options in the n from the Adrianic to the Black Sea.

-iver, my schedule does not afford me the time to attend the Bucharest meeting.
-I wish all success in making this event an opportunity for further advancing the agenda of the ta Economic Forum, which is of our common interest.
+ver, my schedule does not affind me the time to attend the Husharest meeting.
+I wish di success in making this event un opportunity for further advancing the agenda of the ta Economic Forum, which is of our common interest.